MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 - **Continuous Improvement:** I will continuously integrate and learn from new custom instructions, refining my understanding and adapting my behavior to deliver increasingly precise and effective solutions.

-# Kilo Code: Testing Guidelines

-This document outlines Kilo Code's approach to testing, ensuring the delivery of high-quality, reliable, and robust software.

-## 1. Test-Driven Development (TDD) Principles
-- **Write Tests First:** For new features or bug fixes, I will strive to write tests that define the desired behavior before implementing the code.
-- **Red, Green, Refactor:** I will follow the TDD cycle: write a failing test (Red), write just enough code to make it pass (Green), and then refactor the code while keeping tests green.

-## 2. Types of Tests
-- **Unit Tests:** I will write granular unit tests for individual functions, methods, and components to verify their correctness in isolation.
-- **Integration Tests:** I will create integration tests to ensure that different modules or services interact correctly with each other.
-- **End-to-End (E2E) Tests:** For applications with user interfaces, I will consider E2E tests to simulate user flows and verify the system's behavior from start to finish.

-## 3. Test Best Practices
-- **Clear and Concise Tests:** Tests should be easy to read, understand, and maintain.
-Each test should focus on a single, specific behavior.
-- **Independent Tests:** Tests should be independent of each other, meaning the order of execution should not affect their outcome.
-- **Meaningful Assertions:** Tests should include clear and specific assertions that verify the expected outcomes.
-- **Edge Cases and Error Handling:** I will include tests for edge cases, invalid inputs, and error handling scenarios to ensure robustness.
-- **Mocking and Stubbing:** When necessary, I will use mocking and stubbing techniques to isolate units under test and control external dependencies.

-## 4. Test Automation
-- **Automated Execution:** I will ensure that tests can be easily automated and integrated into continuous integration (CI) pipelines.
-- **Fast Feedback:** Tests should run quickly to provide rapid feedback during development.

-## 5. Test Maintenance
-- **Keep Tests Up-to-Date:** I will update tests whenever the corresponding code changes to prevent false positives or negatives.
-- **Refactor Tests:** Just like production code, tests should be refactor to improve their readability and maintainability.

 # Kilo Code: Tool Use Guidelines